microsoft/AirSim/docs/build_windows.md

 See [Using APIs](apis.md) and [settings.json](settings.md) for various options available.

-## Unity (Experimental)
+# AirSim on Unity (Experimental)
-[Please see here](https://github.com/Microsoft/AirSim/tree/master/Unity) on how to install and use Airsim with Unity.
+[Unity](https://unity3d.com/) is another great game engine platform and we have an [experimental release](https://github.com/Microsoft/AirSim/tree/master/Unity) of AirSim on Unity.
+Please note that this is work in progress and all features may not work yet.

 # FAQ